ericwol/mia/README.md

 For all communications related to this repository please contact Eric Wolsztynski at eric.w@ucc.ie.

-Dr Eric Wolsztynski
+Dr Eric Wolsztynski,
-School of Mathematical Sciences
+School of Mathematical Sciences,
 University College Cork, Ireland
 --- July 2017